The Real Food Channel

 Food can kill - or heal.
 Info to help you choose wisely.

 We make it easy to unsubscribe at any time

-School lunches are a dumping ground for excess commodities
+School lunches are a dumping ground

 "The school lunch program is by and large a disposal system for agricultural commodities.
 The farmers grow too much of various things, the government buys it from them to support their prices and their welfare and then dumps it on schools." explains journalist Michael Pollan.